The national bird of Japan, also known from the tale of Momotaro.

 Tap the photo to open the detail page.

-The scientific name "versicolor" means "changing colors," derived from the male's multi-colored appearance.
+The scientific name "versicolor" means "changing in color" and is derived from the appearance of the male, which has diverse colors.

-This bird has been familiar to the Japanese people since ancient times and is designated as the national bird.
-It is also a game bird, and individuals are released annually.
-These released pheasants are fitted with leg bands.
+It is a bird that has been familiar in Japan since ancient times and is designated as the national bird.
+It is also a game bird and is released every year.
+Released pheasants have leg bands.

-Discovered in an open riverbed area of the Asa River.
-Being a relatively conspicuous bird, it can be spotted even while riding a bicycle.
+I found it in the open riverbed of Asakawa.
+Since it is a relatively conspicuous bird, you can find it while riding a bicycle.
 It was searching for food while walking on the ground and occasionally calling out loudly.
-Male territories do not seem to overlap, as they were spaced at regular intervals along the river.
-They do not flee immediately even if approached within 10 meters, but once they fully notice a person, they retreat into the thickets.
+The male's territories did not seem to overlap, and they were spaced at equal intervals along the river.
+Even if you approach within about 10m, it does not immediately run away, but it runs into the bushes when it notices people.